daattali/beautiful-jekyll/_posts/2020-06-16-Reverse_Engineering_Cypto_Keys_WIP_NOTES.md

 ---
 layout: post
 title: Reverse Engineering Crypto Keys - WIP Notes
-subtitle: A rudimentary guide as to how you could find a HEX crypto key in a sample
+subtitle: A rudimentary guide as to how you could find a HEX crypto key in a sample - Work in Progress
 tags: [programming, reverse_engineering, debug]
 comments: false
 ---